C123R/kube-docs/kube-dns.md

 Here comes the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/). `kubelet` is responsible for scheduling container and ensures that those are running and healthy.
 Kubelet sets each new container's `/etc/resolv.conf` with cluster IP of the kube-dns service as a nameserver, with appropriate search options to allow for shorter hostnames to be used.

-If you check the kubelet process running on each k8s nodes, you will notice the `--cluster-dns` (kube-dns cluster IP) and `--cluster-domain` (default local domain) flag as shown below:
+If you check the kubelet process running on each k8s nodes, you will notice the `--cluster-dns` (kube-dns cluster IP) and `--cluster-domain` (name of a local domain) flag as shown below:

 ```bash
 $ ps -ef | grep kubelet

 /usr/local/bin/kubelet --enable-server --cluster-dns=10.0.0.10 --cluster-domain=cluster.local --node-labels=node-role.kubernetes.io/agent=,kubernetes.io/role=agent,agentpool=k8spool --address=0.0.0.0 --allow-privileged=true --authorization-mode=Webhook --azure-container-registry-config=/etc/kubernetes/azure.json --cgroups-per-qos=true --cloud-config=/etc/kubernetes/azure.json  --enforce-node-allocatable=pods --event-qps=0

 ```

-Note: Trimmed output
+*Note: Trimmed output*

 Lets check this in real: